Imjuakinhere/projetc3/README.txt

      does exit_error() not use errno?

-     This will just print the error statement also the error_num witch are passed by as a parameter then exits the program
+     This will just print the error statement also the error_num witch are passed by as a parameter then exits the program.because the Errno would give more information on an error condition, but the exit_error already prints a number to indiciate the error condition.

 Q 7  Does it matter whether the call to sched_ops->wait_for_queue(queue) in
      sched_proc() actually does anything?
 How would it affect correctness